Communist Party of Great Britain (Marxist–Leninist): Activities

 The party was known for being the only party to carry a banner of Joseph Stalin, including a quote from Stalin, every year, until 2019, on 1 May International Workers' Day march in London.
-The quote is from The Foundations of Leninism, a book written by Stalin, saying: "Either place yourself at the mercy of capital, eke out a wretched existence as of old and sink lower and lower, or adopt a new weapon – this is the alternative imperialism puts before the vast masses of the proletariat.
+The quote is from Foundations of Leninism, a book written by Stalin, saying: "Either place yourself at the mercy of capital, eke out a wretched existence as of old and sink lower and lower, or adopt a new weapon – this is the alternative imperialism puts before the vast masses of the proletariat.
 Imperialism brings the working class to revolution."

 The first election fought by party members was the 2018 Birmingham city council election.
 Three member-candidates stood under the registered label/sub-party "Birmingham Worker".
-Their best result was in the Balsall Heath West ward with 6.1% of the vote and third place, ahead of local Greens and the Tories.
+Their best result was in the Balsall Heath West ward with 6.1% of the vote and third place, ahead of local Greens and the Conservatives.
 In the Brandwood & King's Heath and Stirchley wards the others gained 0.89% and 1.62%, beating the local TUSC candidate in the former.

 The CPGB-ML welcomed the founding of the Workers Party of Britain (WPB) by former Labour and Respect party MP George Galloway.
-Many CPGB-ML members are active in the WPB.
-The vice-chair of the CPGB-ML Joti Brar, is also the deputy leader of the Workers Party of Britain.
+Many CPGB-ML members were active in the WPB.
+The vice-chair of the CPGB-ML Joti Brar, was also the deputy leader of the WPB.